openstack/openstack-ansible/doc/source/index.rst

-.. openstack-ansible documentation master file, created by sphinx-quickstart on Mon Apr 13 20:42:26 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to OpenStack-Ansible's documentation!
 =============================================

-This project provides Ansible playbooks and roles for installing an OpenStack cloud.
+This project provides Ansible playbooks and roles for the deployment and configuration of an OpenStack environment.

-Mitaka (unreleased)
+Newton (unreleased)
 ===================

-OpenStack-Ansible Mitaka is currently in development.
-The `Mitaka Series Timeline`_ and `Mitaka Series Release Notes`_ are available for review.
+OpenStack-Ansible Newton is currently in development.
+The `Newton Series Timeline`_ and `Newton Series Release Notes`_ are available for review.

 .. toctree::